Takeda Shingen

 Takeda Shingen (武田 信玄) was daimyo of Kai Province during the Sengoku period of Japan.
-Known as the "Tiger of Kai", he was one of the most powerful daimyo with exceptional military prestige in the late stage of the Sengoku period.
-Shingen was a warlord of great skill and military leadership.
+Known as "the Tiger of Kai", he was one of the most powerful daimyo of the late Sengoku period, and credited with exceptional military prestige.
+Shingen was based in a poor area with little arable land and no access to the sea, but he became one of Japan's leading daimyo.
+His skills are highly esteemed and on par with Mōri Motonari.

 Name

 Shingen was called "Tarō" (a commonly used pet name for the eldest son of a Japanese family) or Katsuchiyo (勝千代) during his childhood.
 After his genpuku (coming of age ceremony), he was given the formal name Harunobu (晴信), which included a character from the name of Ashikaga Yoshiharu, the 12th shogun of the Ashikaga shogunate.
-It was a common practice in feudal Japan for a higher-ranked samurai to bestow a character from his own name to his inferiors as a symbol of recognition.
+It was a common practice in feudal Japan for a higher-ranking samurai to bestow a character from his own name to his inferiors as a symbol of recognition.
 From the local lord's perspective, it was an honour to receive a character from the shogunate, although the authority of the latter had greatly degenerated in the mid-16th century.